 As pandemonium descends on everyone in the immediate vicinity who believe they have a head start before the news breaks to the masses Harry becomes caught up in a race against time to collect the love of his life and make it back to Landa’s helicopter in time to escape to the airport and Antarctica.

-A precursor to 2012’s Seeking a Friend for the End of the World and taking the same dark romantic comedic look at Armageddon Miracle Mile blends an action packed real time rush for survival with drama, romance and social comment in a chaotic cacophony set to a Tangerine Dream soundtrack, all of which somehow works.
+A precursor to 2012’s Seeking a Friend for the End of the World and taking the same dark romantic comedic look at Armageddon, Miracle Mile blends an action-packed, real-time rush for survival with drama, romance and social comment.
+This is mixed in a chaotic cacophony set to a Tangerine Dream soundtrack, all of which somehow works.

 At the center of everything is the feeling of desperation and the need in all humans to save those closest to them which comes across again and again as everyone Harry tells about the upcoming nuclear war ask for time to get a loved one to come with them.

-Veering like the stolen police car Harry commandeers between touching moments of true love, comedic chaos, all out action and some very upsetting scenes Miracle Mile perfectly encapsulates the anarchy an apocalyptic event would have both externally and internally on humanity and the ending, unchanged from De Jarnatt original script, is as moving and powerful as the nuclear blasts.
+Veering like the stolen police car Harry commandeers between touching moments of true love, comedic chaos, all out action and some very upsetting scenes, Miracle Mile perfectly encapsulates the anarchy an apocalyptic event would have both externally and internally.
+Its effect on humanity and the ending, unchanged from De Jarnatt original script, is as moving and powerful as the nuclear blasts.

-Perhaps even more potent and pertinent now than a few years back given the current climate in Trump’s US of A, Miracle Mile is a strange discordant movie straight out of left field that might not work for all audiences but for all those gifted with an unbiased view and a dark sense of humor you should give it a go as it may just blow your mind.
+Perhaps even more potent and pertinent now than a few years back – given the current climate in Trump’s US of A – Miracle Mile is a strange discordant movie straight out of left-field.
+It might not work for all audiences, but for all those gifted with an unbiased view and a dark sense of humor you should give it a go as it may just blow your mind.